 So when I am more than willing to drive even longer (almost 3 hours) to Bortle 2 locations like Amboy Crater or Rice, the payoff is the darkest possible skies in Southern California!
 Even from anywhere within this “patch” of Bortle 2 skies in Southern California, there will ALWAYS be small light domes evident in the distance.
 But the main difference is they don’t affect your general view!
 In these skies, I’ve seen shadows cast by the Milky Way on brighter surfaces, and bright planets like Jupiter and Venus feel like annoying glares, So at their best they can be considered a “typical dark sky.”

-One of the best reactions I heard from a guest under such a sky was a guest remarking an hour after sunset how they had never seen so many stars before.
-Knowing there was still 30 minutes of twilight left, I said, “it’s not completely dark yet.”
-And her jaw dropped, replying, “wait, you’re telling me it gets better?!”
+One of the best reactions I heard under such a sky was a guest remarking an hour after sunset how she had never seen so many stars before.
+Knowing there was still 30 minutes of twilight left, I said, “it’s not completely dark yet,” and her jaw dropped, replying, “wait, you’re telling me it gets better?!”
 That’s a testament to how great these skies look do look, especially when you give your eyes the proper time they need to adapt to the dark, and you can see details you never thought were possible!

 But are they the best possible dark skies a human on Earth can experience?
 No.